aregtech/areg-sdk/docs/HOWTO.md

 ```
-This file is part of AREG IoT SDK
+This file is part of AREG SDK
 Copyright (c) 2017-2021, Aregtech
 Contact: info[at]aregtech.com
 Website: https://www.aregtech.com